GFDRR/rdl-standard/docs/data_model/index.md

 - [**Loss**](loss): modelled damage and losses produced in a risk assessment as a function of hazard, exposure and vulnerability components.
 </ul>

+For definitions of these terms, please see the [Glossary](https://rdl-standard.readthedocs.io/en/docs.mat/glossary.html)

 The diagram below shows the core relationships between schema components, and their core attributes.

 ```{eval-rst}